stfc/PSyclone/doc/developer_guide/psykal.rst

 Parsing DSL Code (new approach)
 ===============================

-The new approach to modifying existing code is to first parse it into generic PSyIR and then 'raise' it into domain-specific PSyIR which encodes any domain-specific concepts.
-The domain-specific PSyIR can then be modified using transformations.
-Once any code modification is complete the domain-specific PSyIR can then be 'lowered' to generic PSyIR and PSyclone's back-ends used to output the resultant code.

 The GOcean and LFRic APIs support the concept of algorithm, psy and kernel layers.